ircdocs/modern-irc/_includes/modern-appendix.md

     "<client> <subject> :<line of help text>"

-When sending a reply to a {% command HELP %} command to the client, servers reply with each line of the help section as this numeric.
-Help lines MAY be wrapped to 80 characters by the server.
+Returns a line of {% command HELP %} text to the client.
+Lines MAY be wrapped to a certain line length by the server.
+Note that the final line MUST be a {% numeric RPL_ENDOFHELP %} numeric.

 The `<subject>` MUST be the one requested by the client, up to casing; unless it would be an invalid parameter, in which case it MUST be `*`.